Financial Advisor To High Net Worth Families

 – Business failure

 For a more in-depth exploration, get our free Guide – Outstanding Portfolio Performance: The Shifts To Financial Security And Serenity For Successful Multi-Millionaires.

-For instance, when a spouse dies, the process of shifting the surviving spouse’s finances back to ‘single’ status is quite complex – even more so if they are retired.
-You have to deal with IRAs, Social Security, life insurance, pensions, banks, mutual funds, beneficiaries, taxes, and all the processes and paperwork required of each of these.
+You might be surprised by how many ways financial advisors have come up with to structure their fees for their services.
+Some of these fees arise because different financial situations can require additional work.
+For example, when a spouse dies, the process of shifting the surviving spouse’s finances back to ‘single’ status is quite complex – even moreso if they are retired.
+You have to deal with IRAs, Social Security, life insurance, pensions, banking, mutual funds, beneficiaries, taxes, and all the tasks, paperwork, and the time cost for each of these.

 – Flat fees